-Following the relocation to Kazimierz, the negotiations between Jews and Cracovian magistrate continued.
+Following the relocation to Kazimierz, the negotiations between Jews and the Cracovian magistrate continued.
 Yet, their character and orientation changed.
-The reoccurring conflicts had economic roots and although some religious rhetoric was gradually added to the opposition against renting city shops and storages to the Jews or against Jewish economic activity on Sundays and Christian holidays, the negotiations focused on the contested urban market and Jewish new position in the metropolitan economic constellation.
-While Cracovian burgers insisted on treating Jews as foreign merchants and constantly returned to the above-mentioned agreement of 1485, the Jewish merchants and craftsmen sought to utilize their “in between” position.
+The reoccurring conflicts had economic roots and although some religious rhetoric was gradually added to the opposition against renting city shops and storage to the Jews or against Jewish economic activity on Sundays and Christian holidays, the negotiations focused on the contested urban market and the new Jewish position in the metropolitan economic constellation.
+While Cracovian burghers insisted on treating Jews as foreign merchants and constantly returned to the above-mentioned agreement of 1485, the Jewish merchants and craftsmen sought to utilize their “in between” position.
 On one hand, they claimed that the restrictions of the 1485 pact could not be imposed on them as they were no longer town residents.
-On the other hand, the community continued to refer to itself as the Holy Community of Kroke (Cracow in Yiddish), and emphasized its location within the co-urban economic triangle - Cracow- Kazimierz- Kleparz- consequently demanding Jewish fair cut in metropolitan economy.
-Since Christian inhabitants of Kazimierz enjoyed some special trade rights in the capital, including permission to sell freely their products and purchase materials necessary for their craft, Jews insisted on equal treatment.
+On the other hand, the community continued to refer to itself as the Holy Community of Kroke (Cracow in Yiddish), and emphasized its location within the co-urban economic triangle of Cracow –Kazimierz – Kleparz and therefore demanded a fair Jewish share in the urban economy.
+Since Christian inhabitants of Kazimierz enjoyed some special trade rights in the capital, including permission to freely sell their products and purchase materials necessary for their craft, Jews insisted on equal treatment.
 They appeared in Cracow on every possible occasion, selling various commodities around the city, attracting Christian buyers, taking an active part in local bazaars and fairs, and making use of the small city weighing scale not only for measurements and taxes but also for closing deals.
-Following Jewish merchants’ requests, the king allowed them to rent number of stores and warehouses in the center of the capitol:
+Following Jewish merchants’ requests, the king allowed them to rent a number of stores and warehouses in the center of the capitol:

 Jews are allowed to rent shops and storage spaces, display merchandise at the market of Cracow; the magistrate and custom officials should not charge them with high or special payments, different to those required of the citizens of Cracow or Kazimierz.

-While petty merchants opposed renting shops to the Jews, other groups in the Cracovian society supported it.
-The Cracovian elite sought to continue rent spaces to Jews for substantial sums, while the municipality enjoyed collecting taxes from Jewish merchants.
+While small merchants opposed renting shops to the Jews, other groups in the Cracovian society supported doing so.
+The Cracovian elite sought to continue rent spaces to Jews for substantial sums, while the municipality enjoyed the taxes collected from Jewish merchants.
 Even the poorer strata of Cracovians supported Jewish peddlers for their provision of cheaper products:

-“If only Jews were allowed to sell goods and roots, we would get them for much cheaper; [Christian merchants] are worse vendors than Jews, that is why they hate Jews […].”
+If only Jews were allowed to sell goods and roots, we would get them for much cheaper; [Christian merchants] are worse vendors than Jews, that is why they hate Jews […].

-The royal interventions not always managed to ease the conflict between the negotiating sides and at times, when the city council could not appease guild members or Christian merchants claiming to exclusive trade rights, the conflict escalated and the competition over agricultural products even before they reached the city included confiscation of merchandise or violent excesses.
-In times of crisis not only merchants but city magistrate itself took extreme measures such as temporary closing of the city gates before Jews.
-Using the excuse of epidemics brought by Jews as outsiders entering the city, the municipality sought to brake the circle of litigations and antagonism, and redefine the market division anew, by emphasizing the residential separation of the sides.
+The royal interventions did not always manage to ease the conflict between the negotiating sides and at times, when the city council could not appease guild members or Christian merchants claiming exclusive trade rights, the conflict escalated and the competition over agricultural products even before they reached the city included confiscation of merchandise or violent excesses.
+In times of crisis, not only merchants but the city magistrate took extreme measures, such as temporary closing of the city gates before Jews.
+Using the excuse of epidemics brought by Jews as outsiders entering the city, the municipality sought to arrest the cycle of multiple litigations and antagonism, and redefine the market division anew, emphasizing the residential separation of the parties.